What is the Broader Public Sector (BPS) Procurement Directive?

-The BPS Procurement Directive applies to all designated broader public sector organizations under the Broader Public Sector Accountability Act, 2010 such as,
+The BPS Procurement Directive applies to all designated BPS organizations under the Broader Public Sector Accountability Act, 2010, such as:

-- Every approved agency designated as a children’s aid society under subsection 15 (2) of Part I of the Child and Family Services Act
+- every approved agency designated as a Children’s Aid Society (CAS), under subsection 15 (2) of Part I of the Child and Family Services Act;

-- Every corporation controlled by one or more designated broader public sector organizations that exists solely or primarily for the purpose of purchasing goods or services for the designated broader public sector organization or organizations
+- every corporation controlled by one or more designated broader public sector organizations that exists solely or primarily for the purpose of purchasing goods or services for the designated BPS organization or organizations;

-- Every publicly funded organization that received public funds of 10 million dollars or more in the previous fiscal year of the Government of Ontario
+- every provincially funded organization that received public funds of 10 million dollars, or more, in the previous fiscal year of the Government of Ontario;

 OECM and the BPS Procurement Directive

-Every sourcing initiative undertaken by OECM is in compliance with the Procurement Directive.
+Every sourcing initiative undertaken by OECM is in compliance with the BPS Procurement Directive.